Select Page

 Most brokers in the Netherlands are affiliated with one of these three brokerage clubs: NVM, VBO or VastgoedPro.
 For these brokers (affiliated with NVM, VBO and VastgoedPro), as of Jan.
 1, 2023, they are only allowed to sell homes through an Online Bid System and with a bid log.
 For all real estate agents not affiliated with such a real estate association, this rule does not apply.
 Please note that this requirement of Online Bidding is NOT a legal obligation.
 It is only an obligation of the industry associations NVM, VBO and VastgoedPro.

 Now to the practice where things are still not going well.
-We’ll first give you a few common situations (where happens) and then explain the implications for all parties.
+We’ll first give you a few common situations and then explain the implications for all parties.

 Failure to follow the rules of the Online Bid System/ Online Bid Log.